-Honors in German normally requires a minimum of ± 54 at the senior level in German, including GERM 303 and 304, 351 and 352, and 495.
-GERM 333 and 343 are highly recommended for non-native speakers.
-This program does not have a minor requirement.
+Honors in German normally requires a minimum of ★54 at the senior level in German, including GERM 303, 304, 351, 352, 495; MLCS 210.
+Notes

-- (1) GERM 304 is the prerequisite for all senior-level courses (except GERM 265); GERM 306 is the prerequisite for GERM 408, and 409; and GERM 351 or 352 is the prerequisite for all 400-level German literature courses. - (2) German-speaking students and students beginning their studies with more than matriculation German may be admitted to courses numbered 303 and above in their first year if they pass a departmental placement test.
+- GERM 304 is the prerequisite for all senior-level courses (except GERM 265); GERM 306 is the prerequisite for GERM 408, and 409; and GERM 351 or 352 is the prerequisite for all 400-level German literature courses. - (2) German-speaking students and students beginning their studies with more than matriculation German may be admitted to courses numbered 303 and above in their first year if they pass a departmental placement test.
 Such students are required to consult the Department before registration.
-Also see \$44.5(2)e. - (3) Courses in German culture and literature will be taught in German, and texts will be read in German, unless otherwise noted.
+Also see §42.5(2)e. - (3) Courses in German culture and literature will be taught in German, and texts will be read in German, unless otherwise noted.
 Essays and examinations in these courses may generally be written in German or English, with no reward or penalty to the student for choosing one language over the other.
 However, those majoring in the BA (Honors), BA, and BEd programs must write all essays except for GERM 495 in German; they may write their examinations in either language.